£13 Find Cheap Flights from Apulia to England

 • How many cities have direct flights to England?

-From Apulia, there are direct flights to England from 2 cities.
-The city with the most direct flights is Bari, with 21 direct flights each week.
+From Apulia, there are direct flights to England from two cities: Brindisi and Bari.
+Both cities offer 2 direct flights each week.

 • How many direct flights to England are there each day?